iannakim/Life-After-Covid-frontend/README.md

 ## Domain Model
 <img src='FRONTEND/image/ERD.png'> </img>

+## Build Status
+* This project was completed in 5 days for the purpose of the project presentation.

 ## Future Features for Improvement
    * Improve design elements (look of buttons, background image, text manipulation)
    * Create a chekout Function